gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 This is a dangerous failure because it can be mistaken for healthy flexibility.

 **Current status:**
-Candidate failure; especially relevant for long runs.
+Candidate failure; especially relevant for long runs and supervisory pressure.

 ---